TACC/CSC2018Institute/docs/day3/Intro_To_Ansible.md

 ### New VMs

 During the course of this morning's session, we will be reconstructing our Jupyter VM from scratch.
-Before we begin, start up three new VMs using the Horizon interface (https://tacc.jetstream-cloud.org).
+Before we begin, start up three new VMs using the Horizon interface (https://tacc.jetstream-cloud.org -- Ensure you're on the TG-TRA170023 project).
 This time, we will use a slightly different image.
 Here are the details to use on the Launch Instance pop-up:

   * Details: give your instance a name and put `3` for the Count, and click Next (Don't click launch instance)
   * Source: Enter `Ubuntu 16.04 Devel and Docker` in the search and click the plus (+) to select the 6/22 image.